Who Else Wants Success?

 This was supposedly a Honda Motors offering at the “premium compact “ segment.
 Popular in Europe , expected to address a niche where Hyundai had the i20 and Maruti-Suzuki –the Swift.

-The Jazz launched, bombed and was quickly relegated to being a side show in the burgeoning Indian car market.
+The Jazz launched, bombed and was quickly relegated to be a side show in the burgeoning Indian car market.

 But there were a diehard Honda fans ( and to be fair, this was a good product) who even at this high a price went and bought the car.